π‘Why do we need DaaS?

 The ground realities of implementation vary not just from country to country, but also by region.
 Yet a few common challenges in DPI rollouts persist across contexts:

 In many countries there is no demonstrated proof of success to show others that the DPI approach will work at an unprecedented scale - when applied to a specific use case, in that context, and for those outcomes.
-A DaaS pilot can help establish this conviction.
+A DaaS phase one implementation rollout can help establish this conviction.